mutanthumb/pdfs/jhove/readme.md

-JoveOutputParser.py was used to parse the result of running JHOVE on a folder of PDF files.
+JoveOutputParser.py was used to parse (with findall and regex) the result of running JHOVE on a folder of PDF files.

     ./jhove -m PDF-hul /PDFfolder > jrcPDFOutput.txt